OpenPaymentNetwork/FerlySite/backend/Sphinx/authorization.rst

     Associate a device with a new customer and wallet and completes the signup process.
 Called after :http:post:`ferlyapi.com/signup-finish`.

-    :reqheader Authorization: See :ref:`Authorization Header` The ACCESS_TOKEN the caller wants to use for future authentication is passed at this point.
+    :reqheader Authorization: See :ref:`Authorization Header`.
+This is the token received from :http:post:`ferlyapi.com/newSignup`.

     :<json string first_name:
         Required.
 The customer's first name.